 Whether you’re looking for short-term deals or long-term savings solutions, we know both strategies work best when they’re used together!
-Kick-off the new 2020 decade with these effective ways to save money in the New Year!
+Plus, we know basically, everyone is looking forward to a fresh start in 2021 so let’s kick it off together with these effective ways to save money!

-You may be able to possibly save even more money (and save yourself time!) by ordering online and having your groceries delivered.
-Grocery delivery options like Shipt, Instacart, or Peapod (where available) offer an easy way to stay away from those tempting and unnecessary goodies you might scoop up shopping in the store!
+By using a grocery delivery option like Shipt, Instacart, or Peapod you’ll have an easy way to stay away from those tempting & unnecessary goodies you might scoop up if you were shopping in the store!

 2. Start a piggy bank or money jug.

 This year, start saving your pennies, literally!
-Small bills and coins can really make a change. 😉 We recommend using a piggy bank or a small neck jar (that way you won’t be as tempted to take the money back out) and we’ve even got the perfect free printables if you want to keep them labeled.
+Small bills and coins can really make a change. 😉 We recommend using a piggy bank or a small neck jar (that way you won’t be as tempted to take the money back out) and we’ve even got the perfect free printables if you want to keep them labeled and looking pretty.

 3. Declutter your home.

-Spend some time after the holidays to clean out all those unused toys, clothes you don’t wear, and knick-knacks that are making your house feel claustrophobic.
-Need some help?
-Print out our free declutter checklist to get your home in tip-top Marie Kondo shape.
+Spend some time to clean out the pantry, all those unused toys, clothes you don’t wear, and knick-knacks that are making your house feel claustrophobic.

 4. Bring out your inner domestic side.

 Mend those holey clothes you’ve been staring at all month rather than toss them out.
 Cook weekly meals instead of choosing to eat out.
 And even if you have help from occasional cleaning crews like some of us here at Hip2Save, you can space out their visits to alleviate service costs.

 Clean around the house when you can, and even put the kids to work to have a few extra helping hands.
 You’ve got this!